WHOI-ITP/ITP-MATLAB/README.md

 ## Installation
 #### Requirements
-ITP-MATLAB depends on a free, 3rd party open-source package called **Mksqlite**.
+ITP-MATLAB depends on an open-source package called **Mksqlite**.
 The **TEOS-10 Gibbs Seawater Toolbox** is required for calculating derived values (e.g. density, potential temperature, etc), but it is not strictly required to query the database.
 However without it, you will be limited to accessing a profile's pressure, in-situ temperature, and practical salinity.

 #### Windows users
   1. Download the <a href='https://github.com/WHOI-ITP/ITP-MATLAB/archive/master.zip'>latest ITP-MATLAB package</a>.